 He sold millions of books and among his most popular are leadership texts such as “The 21 Irrefutable Laws of Leadership”

 I love that John Maxwell leads with “start with yourself”.

 You can’t give what you don’t have and your relationships will only be as healthy as you are.
 So to make the people around you feel great, become a great human being first.

 This is basically one of the overarching tenets of my life.

-John Maxwell suggests to solve as many problems in your life first and to look for improvement areas in yourself first.
+John Maxwell suggests solving as many problems in your life first and looking for improvement areas in yourself first.

 Let People Know You Need Them